Heavenly Christmas: a different perspective

 • Jesus: white robe with a toga/sash of Gods same material.

-• Angel: white rope, gold rope belt.
+• Angel: white robe, gold rope belt.

 ----------------------------------------------------------------